-The Notice of Outcome will also include information on when the results are considered by ATU to be final, any changes that occur prior to finalization, and the relevant procedures and bases for any available appeal options.
+The Notice of Outcome will also include information on when the results are considered to be final by ATU, will note any changes to the outcome and/or sanctions(s) that occur prior to finalization, and the relevant procedures and bases for appeal.

-33. Sanctions
+34. Sanctions